 EVET courses are vocational courses that can be studied through an external Registered Training Organisation (RTO) such as TAFE NSW.
+Industry Curriculum Framework courses with four or more HSC units in the delivery pattern will provide access to the HSC Examination which may contribute to the ATAR.

 There are 2 types of EVET courses:

-- ATAR (These contribute to the HSC and can be counted towards an ATAR) - non-ATAR (These contribute to the HSC but cannot be counted towards an ATAR)
+- VET Board Developed Courses & Industry Curriculum Framework (NESA endorse courses based on qualifications from national Training Packages.
+These contribute to the HSC and can be counted towards an ATAR) - VET Board Endorsed Courses (NESA endorse courses based on qualifications from national Training Packages or accredited courses.
+These contribute to the HSC but cannot be counted towards an ATAR)